bvenceslas/show-more-button/README.md

-# js-func
+# show-more-button

-scroll button using js feat.
+Feature illustration of a show more button using simple JS.
 [Preview](https://bvenceslas.github.io/js-func/)

 ## Getting Started